 Please note, after enabling Google SSO, student passwords are no longer managed in Illuminate.
 You must enable the portal and align their Google Account in Illuminate.
 This means the following information must be true in order for Google SSO to work:

 - Google SSO is enabled.
-If this is not true, you must contact your Implementation Manager and follow the steps provided above.
+If this is not true, you must contact your Customer Success Manager and follow the steps provided above.

 - In your Google Admin Console, your student must be assigned an email.
 You will need to speak internally with your district’s technology experts.
 Students will only need accounts created in your Google domain (email functionality is not required).